Supatra-P/Room-rai-Project/README.md

 # Room-Rai Project

-Room-Rai is a mobile application for navigating users to destinations that focus on classrooms at Thammasat university.
+Room-Rai is a mobile application for navigating users to destinations that focus on classroom at Thammasat university.

 ### Tech stack
 <a href="https://www.figma.com"><img src="https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white" /></a>